Capturing and Cropping the First Image

 Click inside the row boundary to edit it.
 It will turn yellow and you can use the handles to resize it:

-Click the Crop Row button again to add the second row boundary to the image.
+Click the Crop Row button again to add another row boundary to the image.
 Here we can see the first row boundary (A) in green and the second (B) in yellow:

-When you first add the second row boundary to the image, you will need to click inside of it to edit it; it will turn yellow and you will be able to adjust it using the handles.
+When you first add another row boundary to the image, you will need to click inside of it to edit it; it will turn yellow and you will be able to adjust it using the handles.

 Creating a Cropping Template

 Once you have cropped the first captured image, you can save the image and row boundaries as a cropping template.
-To do this, click on the Save As Template button, then enter a name for the new template:
+To do this, click on the Save As Template button:

 The next time you capture an image, you can apply the template by clicking the Apply Template button: